Shaun Smith (defensive lineman)

-Shaun Jamel Smith (born August 19, 1981) is a former American football defensive end in the National Football League for the Dallas Cowboys, Cincinnati Bengals, New Orleans Saints, Cleveland Browns, Kansas City Chiefs, and Tennessee Titans.
-He also was a member of the Las Vegas Locomotives in the United Football League.
+Shaun Jamel Smith (born August 19, 1981) is an American former professional football defensive end who played in the National Football League (NFL).
 He was signed by the Dallas Cowboys as an undrafted free agent in 2003.
 He played college football at the University of South Carolina.

-Early years
+Early life

 Smith attended Midwood High School in Brooklyn, New York.
 He transferred after his sophomore season to Wichita Heights High School in Wichita, Kansas.
 He played as a defensive end.

 He enrolled at Butler Community College in El Dorado, Kansas.
 As a freshman in 1999, Smith along with teammate Rudi Johnson, contributed to the school winning the national championship by defeating Dixie College.
 As a sophomore in 2000, he registered 128 tackles and a school single-season record 20 sacks.

 As a junior in 2001, he transferred to the University of South Carolina, where he was a backup defensive end, making 11 tackles.
 As a senior in 2002, he started 2 games and posted 38 tackles, one sack and one fumble recovery in 12 games.

 Professional career

 Dallas Cowboys

-Smith was signed as an undrafted free agent by the Dallas Cowboys after the 2003 NFL Draft on May 1.
+Smith was signed as an undrafted free agent by the Dallas Cowboys after the 2003 NFL draft on May 1.
 He was signed to the practice squad on September 1 after being waived on August 31.
 He was released on August 31, 2004.